 The capacity, reliability and security of our information technology hardware and software infrastructure (including our billing systems) are important to the operation of our current business, which would suffer in the event of system failures.
 Likewise, our ability to expand and update our information technology infrastructure in response to our growth and changing needs is important to the continued implementation of our new service offering initiatives.
 Our inability to expand or upgrade our technology infrastructure could have adverse consequences, which could include the delayed implementation of new service offerings, service or billing interruptions, and the diversion of development resources.
 For example, during 2011, we implemented new interactive voice response and in-home appointment scheduling systems.
-Also during 2011, we began developing and testing a new CSG billing system as well as new sales and customer care systems that are likely to be implemented in 2012.
+We also implemented a new billing system as well as new sales and customer care systems in the first quarter 2012.
 We are relying on third parties for developing key components of these systems and ongoing service after their implementation.
 Third parties may experience errors or disruptions that could adversely impact us and over which we may have limited control.
-Interruption, failure and/or delay in transitioning to any of these new systems could disrupt our operations and damage our reputation thus adversely impacting our ability to provide our services, retain our current subscribers and attract new subscribers.
-As a result, an unsuccessful transition to these new systems could have a material adverse effect on our business, financial condition and results of operations.
+Interruption and/or failure of any of these new systems could disrupt our operations and damage our reputation thus adversely impacting our ability to provide our services, retain our current subscribers and attract new subscribers.